 4. Best Stainless Steel Elevated Dog Bowl: PetFusion Elevated Dog Bowls

-If you are looking for the bowls that can accommodate large or senior dogs suffering from arthritis, spinal problems, or digestive issues, The PetFusion Elevated Dog Bowl is the best buy.
+If you are looking for the bowls that can accommodate large or senior dogs suffering from arthritis, spinal problems or digestive issues, The PetFusion Elevated Dog Bowl (link to Amazon) is the best buy.

 This bowl is made with high-quality food-grade stainless steel.
-The base is made of heavy aluminum base with rubber feet that makes it difficult for your dog to knock it over.
+The base is made of heavy aluminum base with rubber feet that make it difficult for your dog to knock it over.

 Most reviews on Amazon.com are quite happy with the size and height; they are perfectly sized for medium and large dogs.